SpotlightKid/jacket/README.md

 The majority of JACK client APIs have been wrapped and are functional (see [examples]), but some APIs (e.g. threading) still need wrapping.
-Others, like the server control or the deprecated session API, will probably not covered by these bindings.
+Others, like the server control or the deprecated session API, will probably not be covered by these bindings.
 While this project is in alpha or beta stage, symbol names may still be changed and things moved around before the first public release.

 Also, I plan to add a higher-level abstraction on top of the direct mapping from Nim procs and types to C functions and types, probably in the form of